Allison Silvers 2023

 Allison Silvers has been with CAPC since 2016, working to integrate palliative care into population health and value-driven strategies.
 In this time, Ms. Silvers has educated payers and policymakers on both the value of palliative care and the key strategies that ensure access and quality, while also educating palliative care programs on opportunities under value-based payment.
-Since 2016, Ms. Silvers has:

-Ms. Silvers holds an MBA from Yale University, a BS in economics from the Wharton School, University of Pennsylvania, as well as a Geriatric Scholar Certificate from the City University of New York.
+Prior to joining CAPC, Ms. Silvers served as the chief strategy office for VillageCare, where she oversaw innovations in chronic and long-term care services, as well as quality improvement efforts.
+She also helped launch two health insurance companies and has served as a long-term care subject matter expert for New York State.
+Ms. Silvers holds an MBA from Yale University, a BS in economics from the Wharton School, University of Pennsylvania, and a Geriatric Scholar Certificate from the City University of New York.

 Selected Publications: